aroldxd/catchall_mail/README.md

 ## installation
 * configure your main address in the config file
-* first run has to be done with the necessary rights to create directories in /etc
+* 'make install' or create the directories and move the files yourself (see #files)
 * make sure *catchall* always will have the necessary rights to access the files in /etc/catchall (e.g. 'chown -R [user] /etc/catchall')

-* you can move the executable ('catchall.py') to /usr/bin/catchall, then you can use the catchall command directly in your shell / crontab / whatever
+## usage
+catchall prints the usage if called without arguments

 ## config
 | option | explanation |